 - You are an example of the goals that the child is now able to dream of.

 - Behind each letter you receive there is always a hopeful child waiting for a word of encouragement.

-- Writing consistently is important!
-It will take some time (possible a year or two) to establish a good “flow of conversation” between you and your child.
+- When you sponsor a child, writing letters consistently is important!
+It will take some time (possibly a year or two) to establish a good “flow of conversation” between you and your child.

 From our staff in Honduras

 - Latin American culture is oral.
 We like to make jokes, to hug, to laugh out loud, to express ourselves orally but we are not used to express by writing.
 This is why sometimes you may find some letters repetitive or shallow.

 - Many children feel discouraged when they don’t receive letters from their sponsors and other children do.
 Children feel so much more motivated when they receive letters.
 It makes them feel loved, motivated and encouraged to keep at the Compassion program.
 The children and their families treasure the letters as very valuable items.
 Not sure what to write?
 Pray on it, you’ll find the right words.